nukeTK/nukeTK/README.md

 # Hi there, I'm Tarandeep 👋

-## I am a Full Stack Blockchain Developer
+## Soon to be a Full Stack Blockchain Developer

 - 🌱 I’m currently learning Web 3.0
 - 🥅 2022 Goals: Learn more about web3